playsms/playsms/documents/FAQ.md

 Why is playSMS licensed as GPL version 3?

 Answer:
-GPLv3 is one of the open source license, choosing this will force anyone distributing this software to contribute back when they modify it.
+GPLv3 is one of the open source license, choosing this will force anyone that distributing this software to contribute back when they modify it.

 ## 1. LOGIN